ansyblenetwork/sdg/_posts/2020-11-11-naming-notes-intervals.md

 3. _Mediant_ means "middle," and it lies approximately halfway between the tonic and dominant.
 Likewise, _submediant_ lies halfway between tonic and subdominant.
 4. Supertonic and subtonic are whole steps above and below the tonic, respectively.

 In particular, recall that the major scale has a [leading tone]({{ "" | relative_url }}{% post_url 2020-11-10-an-objective-construction %}) instead of a subtonic.
-Also note that these names are preserved between modes, so that other than the dominant and subdominant, this is not about intervals, but scales.
+Also note that these names are preserved between modes, so that this is not about intervals, but scales.

+### Intervals